CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 5.Ti=License to Preexisting IP

+5.1.Ti=No Use of Preexisting IP

+5.1.sec=Consultant agrees not to use or incorporate into Work Product any intellectual property developed by any third party or by Consultant other than in the course of performing services for Client (“Preexisting IP”).

+5.2.Ti=License for Preexisting IP

-5.sec=Consultant agrees not to use or incorporate into Work Product any intellectual property developed by any third party or by Consultant other than in the course of performing services for Client (“Preexisting IP”).
-In the event Consultant uses or incorporates Preexisting IP into Work Product, Consultant hereby grants to Client a non-exclusive, perpetual, fully-paid and royalty-free, irrevocable and worldwide right, with the right to sublicense through multiple levels of sublicensees, to use, reproduce, distribute, create derivative works of, publicly perform and publicly display in any medium or format, whether now known of later developed, such Preexisting IP incorporated or used in Work Product.
-However, in no event will Consultant incorporate into the Work Product any software code licensed under the GNU GPL or LGPL or any similar “open source” license.
-Consultant represents and warrants that Consultant has an unqualified right to license to Client all Preexisting IP as provided in this section.
+5.2.sec=In the event Consultant uses or incorporates Preexisting IP into Work Product, Consultant hereby grants to Client a {P2.PreexistingIP.License.Grant.Type}, to use, reproduce, distribute, create derivative works of, publicly perform and publicly display in any medium or format, whether now known of later developed, such Preexisting IP incorporated or used in Work Product.

+5.3.Ti=No Open Source Code

+5.3.sec=However, in no event will Consultant incorporate into the Work Product any software code licensed under the GNU GPL or LGPL or any similar “open source” license.

+5.4.Ti=Right to License Preexisting IP

+5.4.sec=Consultant represents and warrants that Consultant has an unqualified right to license to Client all Preexisting IP as provided in this section.

+P2.PreexistingIP.License.Grant.Type=non-exclusive, perpetual, fully-paid and royalty-free, irrevocable and worldwide right, with the right to sublicense through multiple levels of sublicensees

+5.=[01/Agt/Bit/Outline/1-4.Secs]

 6.Ti=Representations and Warranties